lovepathak1224/RSSI/README.md

 2. **Save RSSI Data:**
    - Press the "Save" button to store the current RSSI data into a CSV file.

-3. **View Saved Data:**
-   - Navigate to the CSV Data Display activity to view the stored RSSI values.

 ## Contributing